What is in this leaflet

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.

-You should not be given DBL Bortezomib Powder for Injection if:
+Before you are given DBL Bortezomib Powder for Injection

-- blood disorder with a low level of red or white blood cells or platelets
+- blood disorder with a low level of red or white blood cells or platelets.
+This disorder may become worse during treatment with DBL Bortezomib Powder for Injection.

 - a history of fainting, dizziness or light-headedness